For other reports in this series, click here

 However, while the number of species in the valley remains high, recent records reveal that the number of individuals of many species is dwindling.
 The decline in presettlement habitat is presumed to be the cause of this shrinkage, as farm fields, home sites, and roads replace more ecologically complex environments.

 Forests Trees were never widespread in the postglacial Kankakee valley.
-In 1820's Illinois, 40% of the state's landscape probably was covered with trees; in the future Kankakee and Iroquois counties, forest covered 5.6% and 8% of the land area, respectively.
+In 1820's Illinois, 40 percent of the state's landscape probably was covered with trees; in the future Kankakee and Iroquois counties, forest covered 5.6 percent and 8 percent of the land area, respectively.
 In the 1870's, the want of cheap local wood for fences led to widespread experimental planting of field hedges of osage orange.

 Fires on open grasslands like the Grand Prairie kill encroaching trees in their seedling stages.
 This is one reason (along with extra moisture) why forests in Illinois tend to hug the hollows of streams, or are found in the leeward side of glacial moraines, where fires burn cooler.
 In much of the Kankakee valley, however, the un-incised landscape offered trees little shelter against prairie fires.